 About

-The first UCT Strings Competition aims to give UCT students the best possible practical and professional experience towards their future careers.
-The competition aims to provide a nurturing atmosphere for young talent and strives to be recognised as a competition that promotes excellence in string instrument performance.
+The UCT Strings Competition aims to provide a nurturing environment for young musicians while striving to be recognised as a platform that promotes excellence in string performance.

-The first competition was held in 2022, initiated by UCT Head of Strings and Violin Associate Professor Farida Bacharova and UCT cello lecturer, Graham du Plessis.
+The first competition was held in 2022 and was initiated by UCT Head of Strings, Associate Professor Farida Bacharova, together with UCT cello lecturer Graham du Plessis.
+Feedback from the inaugural competition was overwhelmingly positive, leading to the decision to establish it as a regular event.

-The UCT Strings Competition hopes to bring together communities to witness wonderful performances by gifted artists with a bright future ahead of them at the beginning of their careers.
-The finalists will perform a short recital programme consisting of 30 minutes of music at the Baxter Concert Hall.
+The UCT Strings Competition aims to bring together audiences and communities to experience inspiring performances by gifted young artists at the beginning of their professional journeys.
+Finalists will present a short recital programme of approximately 30 minutes at the Baxter Concert Hall.

 2026 Competition details